 - Automated recovery/restart on stream discontinuity.

-Video streaming has grown exponentially in the last few years, so has the dynamics of video streaming solutions development.
+Video streaming has grown exponentially in the last few years, as has the development dynamics of video streaming solutions.
 This fast motion requires multi-disciplinary expertise and out-of-the-box thinking for smartly overcoming the hurdles.
-We believe that creativity is one of our most significant assets, together with our technical competence.
+We believe that creativity and technical competence are two of our most significant assets.

-Bianor’s team possesses considerable know-how and experience in building custom software solutions, specializing particularly in the fields of video and image processing, video streaming, real-time broadcasting, encryption/decryption of video signal, analyses, recommendations, and data transfer.
+Bianor’s team possesses considerable know-how and experience in building custom software solutions, specializing in video and image processing, video streaming, real-time broadcasting, encryption/decryption of video signals, analyses, recommendations, and data transfer.
 If you would like to learn more about Bianor’s expertise, do not hesitate to contact our team.

 About the author